How much resin should I mix for a project?

 3.14 x (2.625/2)2x .75 which equals 4.057 cubic inches.

-1. Resin needs a minimum amount of resin and hardener to generate enough heat to start the curing process.
+1. Resin needs a minimum amount of resin and hardener mixed together to generate enough heat to start the curing process.
 Make sure after you have made your calculations that you are mixing the manufacturer’s recommended minimum mixing amount.
+The flip side of that is true as well.
+Make sure the amount you need doesn’t go over the manufacturer’s maximum recommended mixing amount.
+If it does, you will need to divide that amount up into the appropriate number of castings so you don’t generate too much heat at once.

 2. Always err on the side of mixing a little more rather than a little less.
-If you have some leftover, have some backup projects ready to go.
+If you have some leftover resin, have some backup projects ready to go.
 One of my favorites is turning your favorite scrapbooking papers into wearable jewelry using resin.

 3. To make sure you get accurate measurements, I always recommend using graduated cups.
 We have them in the 1 ounce and 10 ounce size.
 The 1 ounce cups have milliliter marks on them as well as ounce marks.